autocompletejs/autocomplete.js/FEATURE.md

 ##Future Feature

-* add limit param on JSON response
+* add limit param on JSON response (take and check if -0 is negative and if sort DESC)
 * implement the top and bottom key to naviguate into result

 ##Evolution for the next version (v2)